-How much does a quiet title action cost?
-Attorney fees often range from $1,500 to $5,000 for uncontested quiet title actions.
+The cost of a quiet title action ranges from $1,500 to $5,000 for an uncontested lawsuit.
 Contested (or litigated) quiet title actions can cost much more.
-To more accurately estimate the cost of your specific quiet title, review the factors discussed in this article.
+Cost mainly depends on the complexity of the title issue and whether the action is opposed.

 Complex or numerous title defects increase legal costs.